 Hawthorne Bridge Variation, Sabine Sexauer, Gengenbach, Germany.
 Commissioned work.

 David Frierman, David Frierman, Portland, OR.
 Commissioned work.

 Joe Cotter & the Original Outside In Mural, Outside In, Portland, OR.
 Public Art.

-Paul Brady & Erik Van Kley: Marc Riera & Kristen White, Portland, OR, Private Collection.
+Paul Brady & Erik Van Kley: Marc Riera & Kristen White.
+Portland, OR.

 Gabriel Rucker, Cara J. Frey & Jennifer K.T.
-Warner, Portland, OR, Private Collection.
+Warner, Portland.
+OR.